Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/handling-measurement-files.md

 * The given file is new and does not yet have a name or it is open as read-only.
 Please use saveFileAsAsync in these cases instead.
 * A previous save operation is in progress in the given file.

 If the operation has been initiated successfully, then you can use the returned 'id' to obtain whether this operation is in progress or not, and if it has ended then get an error information.
-See  getStatus(API2-A-1448161797) command for details.
+See  getStatus ([Tools](tools.md)) command for details.